Hyperbolic Large Language Models: Foundations of hyperbolic geometry

 \section{Foundations of hyperbolic geometry}

-Hyperbolic space $\mathbb{H}^n$ is a non-Euclidean geometric space with constant sectional negative curvature ($\mathcal{K}<0$), in which the parallel postulate fails, i.e., allowing multiple parallel lines to pass through a point outside a given line.
-Hyperbolic space can be seen as a ``continuous version of trees'', characterized by negative curvature that makes distances grow exponentially toward the boundary.
-Notably, hyperbolic space shares a deep connection with Minkowski spacetime in special relativity, as the Lorentz model of hyperbolic geometry is isometric to the hyperboloid model used in Minkowski space~\cite{barrett2011hyperbolic, nickel2018learning}. \Cref{fig:curvature_spaces} illustrates the three fundamental geometric spaces that underpin different representation learning approaches. \textit{Euclidean space} ($\mathcal{K}=0$) serves as the foundation for traditional LLMs due to its computational simplicity and compatibility with standard linear algebra operations. \textit{Spherical geometry} ($\mathcal{K}>0$) finds applications in constraining embeddings to unit spheres and modeling globally compact topologies. \textit{Hyperbolic space} ($\mathcal{K}<0$), distinguished by its exponential volume growth, provides the geometric foundation for HypLLMs.
-Moreover, hyperbolic embeddings can represent hierarchical structures much more parsimoniously – for instance, Nickel and Kiela~\cite{nickel2017poincare} showed that a 2-dimensional hyperbolic model captured the WordNet noun hierarchy better than a 200-dimensional Euclidean model, highlighting the vastly greater representational capacity of negatively curved space.
+Hyperbolic space $\mathbb{H}^n$ is a non-Euclidean geometric space with constant sectional negative curvature ($\mathcal{K}<0$), where the parallel postulate fails, i.e., allowing multiple parallel lines to pass through a point outside a given line.
+It can be viewed as a ``continuous version of trees'', characterized by negative curvature that makes distances grow exponentially toward the boundary.
+Notably, hyperbolic space shares a deep connection with Minkowski spacetime in special relativity, as the Lorentz model of hyperbolic geometry is isometric to the hyperboloid model used in Minkowski space~\cite{barrett2011hyperbolic, nickel2018learning}.
+The three fundamental geometric spaces that underpin different representation learning approaches are Euclidean ($\mathcal{K}=0$, traditional LLMs), spherical ($\mathcal{K}>0$, compact topology), and hyperbolic ($\mathcal{K}<0$, hierarchical data) as represented in \Cref{fig:curvature_spaces}.
+Moreover, hyperbolic embeddings can represent hierarchical structures much more parsimoniously – for instance, Nickel and Kiela~\cite{nickel2017poincare} showed that a 5-dimensional hyperbolic model captured the WordNet noun hierarchy better than a 200-dimensional Euclidean model, highlighting the vastly greater representational capacity of negatively curved space.